Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Features.md

 ### Dynamic resolution

 When you use dynamic resolution, HDRP can render at varying resolutions.
 To do this, it either uses hardware features, if available, or renders to render targets that are equal size or smaller than the current viewport.
 This helps maintain a stable frame rate in your Unity Project.
-For more information on dynamic resolution, as well as the types that HDRP supports, see the [dynamic resolution documentation](Dynamic-Resolution.md).
+For more information on dynamic resolution, and the types of dynamic resolution that HDRP supports, see the [dynamic resolution documentation](Dynamic-Resolution.md).

 ### Volumes